Between Germany and Austria

 This historic city lies close to the Bavarian/Austrian border, and also goes by the name the City of Three Rivers.
 You’ll board between 4 and 5 p.m., the ship departs at approx. 7 p.m.
 Enjoy your first dinner on board as the ship sails on to Engelhartszell.

 Enjoy breakfast during an early morning cruise to Mauthausen, where you’ll have the chance to visit the memorial site of the KZ Mauthausen concentration camp.
 Later downstream, the town of Mitterkirchen will give you a glimpse into Austria’s Celtic past, and then you’ll have the choice between an easy cycle tour or a more challenging one.
 The first follows a flat path along the Danube, while the “Clam Castle” tour snakes through the handsome Strudengau backcountry, tackling slightly hillier terrain but making up for it with excellent views.
-Either way, you’ll end the day in Grein, where you can feast your eyes on the Castle of Greinburg.
+Either way, you’ll end the day in Grein, where you can feast your eyes on the Castle of Greinburg (closed on Mondays – can only be visited as part of an optional excursion).

 The touring today will lead you through a wonderful variety of landscapes, starting with a return to the Strudengau, which is where the Danube River narrows to a treacherous body of water that was once the bane of river captains.
 The Danube valley starts to widen from Persenbeug onwards, and you’ll cycle on to Melk, which is overlooked by a baroque Benedictine Monastery which is also the resting place of Austria’s first ruling dynasty.
 Cruise on through the Wachau, taking in the sunset and dusk light with a refreshing drink in hand.
-Tonight your floating hotel will berth in Tulln, which is known for its market gardens and art scene — not the least because the Art Nouveau artist Egon Schiele was born here.
+At night cruising to Tulln, which is known for its market gardens and art scene — not the least because the Art Nouveau artist Egon Schiele was born here.

 Your highlight for today: Set in impressive scenery right on the footstep of Vienna, the Klosterneuburg Monastery.
 You’ll already spot its 900-year-old baroque silhouette from afar, its grand marble hall and lavishly-decorated interior will inspire awe, and the wine taverns of the Kahlenbergerdorf are also a must.
 Top it all off with a walk through the oldest vineyards in Austria, and an unbeatable perspective looking out over Vienna.